jagho-jcs/aws-devops-project/hsbc-aws-ec2/nginx-web-cluster/README.md

 # Nginx Web Cluster As Reverse Proxy

-Configuration in this directory creates Nginx web cluster with minimum set of arguments.
+Configuration in this directory will create a Nginx web cluster.

 This example outputs instance id and public DNS name as a single value and as a list.